Naval Air Station Grosse Ile: 1960s

 The air station entered the 1960s on a 604 acre installation training over 2,000 Naval and Marine Reservists.
 For the Navy, the principal aircraft remained the A-1 Skyraider and S-2 Tracker, while the Marines converted to the OV-10 Bronco.
 Many of the men stationed at Naval Air Station Grosse Ile served in Vietnam.
 On 1 October 1960, future Secretary of Defense Donald Rumsfeld, who was a Naval Aviator and a Lieutenant in the Naval Reserve, was designated as an aircraft commander with Air Antisubmarine Squadron 731 (VS-731), where he flew the S2F Tracker.
 The base closed in the fall of 1969, with its function and squadrons being moved to the newly established Naval Air Facility Detroit, located north of the city of Detroit as a tenant organization at what was then Selfridge Air Force Base, now Selfridge Air National Guard Base.

 Grosse Ile Township Airport

 Immediately following its closure the base was transformed into the Grosse Ile Municipal Airport.
 There are still some signs of the old naval air station, with the former Hangar 1 now serving as the Township Hall and offices.
 A museum is located in the township offices and a memorial garden dedicated to the old base and the men and women that served there is located on the old flight line ramp adjacent to Hangar 1.
 The original Curtiss-Wright flying school hangar still remains and is used to house civilian aircraft and a dance studio.
-Even the original tin hangar floated down the Detroit River in 1927 still stands, though it's on land controlled by the United States Environmental Protection Agency and not accessible to the public.
+The original tin hangar floated down the Detroit River in 1927 still stands; it is on land controlled by the United States Environmental Protection Agency and not accessible to the public.
 As of 2011, the airport was averaging 24,000 takeoffs and landings a year.